Bernd Noack: Life

-Bernd R. Noack is an emeritus professor at Shenzhen University, China.
+Bernd R. Noack is a National Talent and Distinguished Professor at Shenzhen University, China.
+Secondary affiliations include Shenzhen Technology University, Harbin Institute of Technology, Technical University Berlin and University Carlos III of Madrid.
 He received his degree as diploma physicist from the Georg-August-University, Göttingen, in 1989.
 He stayed on to receive his physics doctorate in 1992 under Helmut Eckelmann.
-In the sequel, he had positions at the Max-Planck-Institut für Strömungsforschung, Göttingen, the German Aerospace Center, Göttingen, the University of Göttingen, and the United Technologies Research Center (East Hartford, CT, USA) before he joined Technische Universität Berlin.
-There, Professor Noack has headed the group "Reduced-Order Modelling for Flow Control" at the School V "Transport and Machine Systems".
+In the sequel, he had positions at the Max-Planck-Institut für Strömungsforschung, Göttingen, the German Aerospace Center, Göttingen, the University of Göttingen, and the United Technologies Research Center (East Hartford, CT, USA) before he joined Technische Universität Berlin heading the group "Reduced-Order Modelling for Flow Control" at the School V "Transport and Machine Systems".

-Later, he was Director of Research CNRS at Institute PPRIME, Poitiers and Laboratoire d'Informatique pour la Mécanique et les Sciences de l'Ingénieur (LIMSI), Paris-Saclay, France and Professor at Technische Universität Braunschweig, Germany.
+Later, he was Director of Research CNRS at Institute PPRIME, Poitiers and Laboratoire d'Informatique pour la Mécanique et les Sciences de l'Ingénieur (LIMSI), Paris-Saclay, France.
+In 2020, we became National Talent Profesor at Harbin Institute of Technology.

-He frequently changed jobs during his career, with each one lasting only a short period of time.
-Currently, his work mainly involves publishing some introductory popular science content in certain journals.